Sunday, July 26, 2009

 1 comments:

-Unknown August 12, 2009 at 12:46 PM
+Anonymous, August 12, 2009 at 12:46 PM

 Very informative post.
 In China one must visit eighth wonder of the world, the Terra Cotta Warriors and Horses.
 Xianyang village is digging well and suddenly came across wrecked ceramic figures.
 After detailed excavation was initially uncovered an oblong shaped pit area full with buried terra cotta warriors and horses that belonged to the Qin Dynasty.
 A row of outside facing warriors carrying crossbows, arrows and several far-distance firing weaponry located in the south, north and west of the passage.
 The third pit located north to the first pit and west of the second pit has a concave plane with pottery models.
 Tourists are banned from isiting the pits or touching the clay warriors.
 For more details refer Terracotta Warriors